IsaacWoods/poplar/book/userspace/index.md

      then the build script copies it into the Cargo `OUT_DIR`.
 It also passes a directive to `rustc` such that you can simply pass `-Tlink.ld` to link with the correct script.
 This is, for example, done using `RUSTFLAGS` by Poplar's `xtask`, but you can also pass it manually or with another method, depending on your build system.
+ - It provides a prelude that should be very similar to the official `std` prelude
+ - It provides an entry point to the executable that does required initialisation before passing control to Rust's `main` function